loyamarjTZ/TorrexFitness/README.md

 ## Progress Reports

+### 4/21/22 (85% Done)
+* Received help from Anthony, Ryan, Corey, and Eric in completing "Add to Cart" functionality
+* Received help from Sang in implementing "Delete Item from Cart" functionality
+* Work in progress: display the Subtotal, Tax, and Total of all items in the Cart

 ### 4/20/22 (80% Done)
-* implemented CartItemService, CartItemServiceImpl, and CartItemRepository
+* Implemented CartItemService, CartItemServiceImpl, and CartItemRepository
-* created web page for displaying cart items, subtotal, tax, and total
+* Created web page for displaying cart items, subtotal, tax, and total
-* created new and modified existing handler methods to persist CartItems and update related tables as necessary
+* Created new and modified existing handler methods to persist CartItems and update related tables as necessary

 ### 4/19/22 (75% Done)
 * Users that register for an account are now simultaneously added to the Customer table